-10. Summary checklist
+10. Summary

-Make sure you're claiming all the benefits you're entitled to.
-Call our Helpline on 0800 319 6789 or try our online benefits calculator (independentage/benefits-calculator).
-If you're struggling with the cost of living or need help with unexpected expenses, you may be able to get support from local or national government - see chapter 2 .
-You may be able to get an interest-free loan to help with essential one-off expenses, like a cooker or washing machine, if you're getting certain benefits - see chapter 4 .
-If you're responsible for paying for a funeral and you're on a low income, you may qualify for a Funeral Expenses Payment - see chapter 5 .
-Find out if you can get help to pay your energy bills.
-You may qualify for extra payments from the government or support from your energy supplier - see chapter 6 .
-Contact a free debt advice service if you're having problems paying back what you owe - see chapter 7 .
-Many charities offer extra support if you can't get help elsewhere.
-For help to find a charity or apply for a grant, see chapter 8 .
+- Make sure you're claiming all the benefits you're entitled to.
+Call our Helpline on 0800 319 6789 or try our online benefits calculator (independentage.org/benefits-calculator). - If you're struggling with the cost of living or need help with unexpected expenses, you may be able to get support from local or national government - see chapter 2. - You may be able to get an interest-free loan to help with essential one-off expenses, like a cooker or washing machine, if you're getting certain benefits see chapter 4. - If you're responsible for paying for a funeral and you're on a low income, you may qualify for help - see chapter 5. - Find out if you can get help to pay your energy bills.
+You may qualify for support from your energy supplier or a grant from a charity - see chapter 6. - Contact a free debt advice service if you're having problems paying back what you owe - see chapter 7. - Many charities offer extra support if you can't get help elsewhere.
+For help to find a charity or apply for a grant, see chapter 8.